-Stephens, D (2007) Culture in education and development: principles, practice and policy Syposium Books, Oxford, UK.
+Stephens, David (2007) Culture in education and development: principles, practice and policy Syposium Books, Oxford, UK.
 ISBN 9781873927700Full text not available from this repository.

 There is increasing recognition of the important role culture plays in the framing and delivery of education and development in the South.
 Whether this is in the reciprocal and synergistic relationship between theory and practice, or the links between research and policy, it is clear that at the heart of successful educational development is a recognition of the importance of culture.
 This book critically reviews the relationships of culture, education and development both from a theoretical and methodological perspective, and also from the perspective of the teacher, researcher and policy maker on the ground.
 The importance of context is stressed throughout with a series of case studies on educational developments taken from a range of national settings.
 Issues such as education and poverty elimination, local and global knowledge transfers, and the role and discourse of development assistance to education are examined from the perspective of culture and context.
 Of particular value to the education researcher and policy maker, whether working in the North or South, this book provides a timely reminder of the importance of culture in the development of education.

 |Item Type:||Authored book|

 |Faculties:||Faculty of Education and Sport > School of Education > Education Research Centre|